 The Internet has not always met people’s high hopes for advancing democracy: “Reports have claimed that kids [in Iran] are using the Internet more for culture (music, dating) rather than political engagement.
 It’s a pressure release valve, and useful to the government because it’s a distraction.
 In fact, some claim that civic discourse that could happen online, doesn’t because of government monitoring,” said Bracken.
 While the web may be a distraction, it prepared people to go online during Iran’s presidential election.
 In the case of China, the state of their democracy has not changed significantly despite the rise of the Internet.

-In the United States “News will become increasingly ‘red’ or ‘blue’,” according to Eric Alterman.
+In the United States, “News will become increasingly ‘red’ or ‘blue’,” according to an article by Eric Alterman in the New Yorker.
 He said that this is nothing new.
 The brazen partisan newspapers that dominated journalism in the 1800s led, in part, to Adolph Ochs’ famous “without fear or favor” declaration when he took over the New York Times.
 Today, one of the greatest risks to our democracy may not come from partisan news, but the populist group-think behavior of consumers, which creates a new cultural hegemony.
 Roberto Lovato of New America Media wrote in a TMC members’ survey that one of his biggest concerns is the “degree of falsity, myth and lying the populace has now been conditioned to consume.”

 We cannot depend solely on the potential of the web to enable open expression and engagement.
 “Just as we’ve worked against [homogeneity] successfully so far, in the sciences especially, we have to work against it in the media too,” suggested Weinberger.
 In this regard, independent media could be the greatest potential antidote, if it can avoid the elitism that has turned off many news consumers in the past.